Menu

 Q: In what places is the air washer suitable for use?

-A: Airwasher is suitable for use in apartments, residential, offices, healthcare, schools, halls with high ceilings, workshops, exhibitions, etc., whose relative humidity is less than 40% in summer.
+A: Air washers are suitable for use in apartments, residences, offices, healthcare, schools, halls with high ceilings, workshops, exhibitions, etc., whose relative humidity is less than 40% in summer.

 Q: Does the air washer need a chiller?